Question Mark Icon

 Be careful with leftovers

 We all love a BBQ - tasty food and having friends and family over.
-Be mindful of your pets on these days - BBQ leftovers can be high in fat and cause stomach irritation, and pose a number of other risks to dogs and cats
+Be mindful of your pets on these days - BBQ leftovers can be high in fat and cause stomach irritation.
+Always keep corn on the cob away from dogs - the core itself can be very dangerous.

 Look out for heatstroke